Shakedp/WebCourse/README.md

 There are three types of tests to this project - unit, integration & e2e, all written using pytest.
 In order to run the tests you need to
 1. Intall the server package (See the `Install` section).
-1. Install all the requirements.
+2. Install all the requirements.
+3. Run the server (docker-compose up)
-1. Run the tests.
+4. Run the tests.

 Python requirements:
 ```sh